effepivi/ICE4131-HPC/LAB7/README.md

                               //   modelled on the Cg standard library.
 ```

-In `example1.cu`, add the main CUDA header for high-level runtime programming in C. Also add `algorithm` and `iostream`.
+In `example1.cu`, add the main CUDA header for high-level runtime programming in C. Also add `iostream`.

 ## Declarations